Chocolate toxicity calculator – quick reference in case of emergency

 Your dog’s weight

-Amount of ingested theobromine compared to the weight of your dog shown in mg/kg, which is the medical standard for this.
-I’ve tried to make it easy to read as metric or standard <20 will see mild effects ** We recommend calling your vet in all instances, but certainly for anything over 20mg/kg |
+| 10lbs / 4.5kg | 99 | 197 | 299 | 398 | The amount of ingested Theobromine compared to your dog’s weight is shown in mg/kg, the medical standard.
+I’ve tried to make it easy to read as metric or standard. <20 will see mild effects 20-60 is toxic >60 is extreme danger ** We recommend calling your vet in all instances, but certainly for anything over 20mg/kg |

 20lbs / 9kg | 49 | 99 | 150 | 199 | ||